chadmayfield/scriptlets/README.md

 8fc938c3e5b73daad3cbcdb75c06653e957db854  /Users/chad/Books//Introducing_Go.pdf
 ```

+### entropy_ck.sh
-* **entropy_ck.sh** - calculate the Shannon entropy of a string (if using with a password use a space before the command execution to override storing it in the history buffer"
+calculate the Shannon entropy of a string (if using with a password use a space before the command execution to override storing it in the history buffer"

 ```
 chad@myhost:~$  ./entropy_ck.sh "Tr0ub4dor&3"